galasa-dev/helm/README.md

 helm install <release-name> galasa/ecosystem --wait
 ```

-To install the latest development version of the Galasa Ecosystem chart, replace `galasa/ecosystem` in the above command with the path to the [`ecosystem`](./charts/ecosystem) directory in this repository (e.g. `~/helm/charts/ecosystem`).

 The `--wait` flag ensures the chart installation has completed before marking it as "Deployed".
 During the installation, the API pod waits for the etcd and RAS pods to initialise while the engine-controller, metrics, and resource-monitor pods wait for the API pod to initialise.

 You can view the status of the deployed pods at any time by running `kubectl get pods` in another terminal.
 The results should look similar to the following: